 It’s taking longer and longer to reconcile financials at the end of the month.
 Your sales forecasts are based more on guesswork than solid figures.
-Your business is having trouble keeping up with its order volume and customer satisfaction is faltering as a result.
-You have no idea how much inventory you have in your warehouse, and it’s a pain to find out.
-If this sounds like your business—or close to it—then it may be time to consider an ERP system.
+Your business is having trouble keeping up with its order volume.
+Customer satisfaction is faltering as a result.
+You have no idea how much inventory you have in your warehouse and it’s a pain to find out.
+If this sounds like your business (or close to it), then it may be time to consider an ERP system.

-Because every company is unique, there’s no single indicator that says, “You need ERP now!”
-However, the companies that would benefit most from ERP software often face similar problems and frustrations.
+Because every company is unique, there’s no single indicator that says that you need an ERP.
+The companies that would benefit most from ERP software often face similar problems and frustrations.
 Is your business facing some of these same issues?
 Read on to discover the top five signs that your company is ready for ERP.

 Spend a few minutes thinking about how employees at your company record, track and process information.
 Do accounting staff use one system for receivables and payables, and sales use another to enter in customer orders?
 Is the process of taking those orders and getting them fulfilled and into accounting a time-sucking manual process?
 Do employees in your warehouse use a completely different solution to track shipping and receiving?

 When various front- and back-end systems run separately, it can wreak havoc on the processes that are meant to ensure your company is running smoothly.
 Without accurate data from sales, inventory management may suffer, while not having the latest information from accounting can trigger a ripple effect on everything from marketing budgets to payroll.